Cumberland detective hopes to crack case of veteran, former cop’s murder

 “Unfortunately, it didn’t bear any fruit that time,” Sweet said.

-In late 2018, Sweet added the investigation to a new cold case playing card deck in hopes the publicity would bring in more tips.
+In late 2018, Sweet added the investigation to a new deck of cold case playing cards in hopes the publicity would bring in more tips.

 “That turns into this, turns into this,” he said.
 “It’s a snowball effect and it gets bigger and bigger.
 Tips are huge.”